-143. Defendant District has a clear and present duty under California Education Code Section 56000 et seq. to develop and implement policies, procedures, and programs to ensure that all disabled students receive a Free Appropriate Public Education in the Least Restrictive Environment.
+- 155. State Defendants each have a clear and present ministerial duty to provide for equal access to educational opportunity for all children enrolled in the school districts they administer and/or oversee; to take appropriate action to identify and eliminate policies that interfere with the equal participation by their students in their instructional programs; and to monitor and ensure that the schools and/or school districts are in compliance with state and federal statutory and regulatory requirements and the underlying purposes and specific provisions of the California Constitution and state laws applicable to the provision of equal education to students of color and disabled students of color.
+State Defendants, as alleged herein, have failed and are failing to comply with those duties and obligations. - Section 56000 et seq. to develop and implement policies, procedures, and programs to ensure that all disabled students receive a Free Appropriate Public Education in the Least Restrictive Environment.
 Defendant District has failed to develop and implement policies, procedures, and programs consistent with their statutory duties under California Education Code Section 56000 et seq.
-Respondents' failure has resulted in the disproportionate segregation of disabled students of color into inferior segregated settings where they are denied access to a Free Appropriate Public Education.
-Defendant District, as alleged herein, have failed and are failing to comply with those duties and obligations and their actions, or inactions, constitute an abuse of discretion.

-provision of equal education to students of color and disabled students of color.
-As a result of the Defendant District's failure to comply with its constitutional, statutory and regulatory duties, students of color, English learners, and disabled students in Pittsburg Unified have been denied equal educational opportunity and continue to suffer educational deficits as a result of the lack of an effective educational program designed to provide equal educational opportunity to students regardless of their race, ethnicity, national origin, or disability.

-- 145. Plaintiffs have suffered and continue to suffer irreparable injury and are without a plain, speedy, and adequate remedy in the ordinary course of the law to compel Defendant District to comply with the legal obligations alleged in this Complaint. - 146.
-Plaintiffs seek a writ of mandate to issue directing Defendants to perform ministerial acts required by law, namely to direct Pittsburg Unified to develop and implement policies, procedures, and programs to ensure that all disabled students receive a Free Appropriate Public Education in the Least Restrictive Environment.
+Respondents' failure has resulted in the disproportionate segregation of disabled students of color into inferior segregated settings where they are denied access to a Free Appropriate Public Education. - 157.
+As a result of the Defendants' failure to comply with their constitutional, statutory and regulatory duties, students of color, English learners, and disabled students in Pittsburg Unified and other California public schools have been denied equal educational opportunity and continue to suffer educational deficits as a result of the lack of an effective educational program designed to provide equal educational opportunity to students regardless of their race, ethnicity, national origin, or disability. - 158.
+Plaintiffs have suffered and continue to suffer irreparable injury and are without a plain, speedy, and adequate remedy in the ordinary course of the law to compel Defendants to comply with the legal obligations alleged in this Complaint. - 159.
+Plaintiffs seek a writ of mandate to issue directing Defendants to perform ministerial acts required by law, namely to direct State Defendants to 1) provide for equal access 60 to educational opportunity for all children enrolled in the school districts they administer and/or oversee; 2) take appropriate action to identify and eliminate policies that interfere with the equal participation by their students in their instructional programs; and 3) monitor and ensure that the schools and/or school districts are in compliance with state and federal statutory and regulatory requirements and the underlying purposes and specific provisions of the California Constitution and state laws applicable to the provision of equal education to students of color and disabled students of color; and direct Pittsburg Unified to 4) develop and implement policies, procedures, and programs to ensure that all disabled students receive a Free Appropriate Public Education in the Least Restrictive Environment.